 Want an idea of how many calories you should be eating?
 Head to this article for our calorie requirements calculator!

 Once you’ve learned how many calories you’re consuming, you might start to see a few pounds disappear, but it’s just a step in the right direction.
 Hopefully this won’t come as a shock to you, but 2,000 calories worth of gingerbread cookies doesn’t fuel your body the same way 2,000 calories of meat, vegetables, and fruit would.

 Your body digests certain types of nutrients differently, using them for all sorts of bodily functions: building muscle, transporting nutrients, fueling various organs or muscles, or storing energy as fat for later use.
 Let’s take a look at how to compose a basic meal:

 Carbohydrates: When you eat carbohydrates, they get converted to glucose (sugar) in your system, which is then used to provide energy for all sorts of body functions to take place.
-Vegetables and/or fresh fruit are quality sources of carbohydrates, with grains being less so in my opinion…but we’ll get to more grains later.
+Vegetables and/or fresh fruit are quality sources of carbohydrates.
 There are certainly bad carbohydrates (processed carbs, refined grains, and more), and those are the ones we want to avoid.
 However, I’m on the record for stating carbohydrates don’t deserve quite all the hate they gather as of late.
 Why?
 Well, I was able to lose 22 pounds while still eating carbs.

-For more in-depth reading on this subject, I highly recommend checking out Why We Got Fat by Gary Taubes, also the author of “What if it’s All Been a Big Fat Lie,” an must-read article that blew the doors off my thoughts on healthy back when I started my education.
+For more in-depth reading on this subject, I highly recommend checking out Why We Got Fat by Gary Taubes, also the author of “What if it’s All Been a Big Fat Lie,” a must-read article that blew the doors off my thoughts on healthy eating.